k98kurz/micropycelium/Packager_spec.md

 After a node sends out its periodic Beacon, it will decrement the timeout for each peer in its peer list; if the timeout for a peer reaches 0, the peer is removed from the peer list.

+# Modem Sleep

+To save battery power, the `Packager.work` method will use `machine.lightsleep` if it is available and the `use_modem_sleep` param is set to `True`.
+It will enter light sleep for `modem_sleep_ms` (default 90) and then stay active for a minimum of `modem_active_ms` (default 40).

+## RNS / NIA

+When a node wants to transmit to another node, since it could be in modem sleep, it will first send a packet with `flags.rns=1` (Request Node Status) to test if the node is active.
+An active node that receives such a packet will respond with `flags.nia=1` (Node Is Active).
+Anytime a node receives or tries to send a datagram, it will queue skipping 10 modem sleep cycles, and that queue will have capacity for a maximum of 20 skips.

+The RNS will be sent 10 times with a 20 ms delay between, after which all datagrams queued for the peer will be cleared if no NIA has been received.
+Upon receiving NIA, `peer.last_rx` will be updated, and thus datagrams will begin transmitting to that peer; the scheduled RNS event will also be canceled.

 # Gossip (Application Discovery)